outdreamer/build-a-cure/docs/tasks/solution_workflows.md

                       - to generate a problem type of 'missing input', apply 'change' function or 'opposite' structure to 'input' structure
                     - attribute values
                      - to generate a problem type of 'missing attribute' (such as an attribute required for a solution metric), apply 'change' function or 'opposite' structure to 'attribute' structure

-    - apply alternate definitions of a structure given the different definitions of 'difference' to generate different solution automation workflows

-      - definition routes of 'difference'
-        - default
-          - adjacence in value
-        - proxy
-          - adjacence to interim values
-          - adjacence to similar values to the different value
-        - subset
-          - adjacence to different value type or other attribute value
-        - opposite
-          - lack of equivalence/similarity attributes
-        - connections
-          - varying adjacent values (adjacent values of one are different from adjacent values of the other)
-          - differences in relative values (above/below threshold, near a constant/other number type)
-        - potential
-          - possible difference (how different can they be, while retaining original information)
-        - structure
-          - differences in different formats (as a sequence, function, set of determining points)
-        - system
-          - differences in different spaces (vectors, dimension sets, network graph)
-        - change
-          - as a unit of change
-        - logic
-          - as a core connection structure ('x is not y')
-        - intent
-          - default
-            - differences in adjacent/neutral/specific/common uses
-          - potential
-            - differences in possible uses
-        - cause
-          - differences in cause

-    - apply structures based on their definitions in relation to the definition of a solution/problem or the problem-solving process

-        - depending on the solution automation workflow applied, it will involve various functions, like:
-          - generate possible solutions & filter
-          - break into sub-problems, solve them, & integrate

-        - example with a particular solution automation workflow function 'filter':
-          - the definition like 'filter' is 'remove items from set based on metric', so functions that support intents like the following sub-functions, which fulfill the 'solution filter' intent (identify if it's a solution or not) can fulfill sub-functions of the 'filter' function definition 'remove items from set based on metric':
-            - determining difference
-            - determining metric value

-        - structures that fulfill the solution automation workflow function, like 'filter':
-          - apply opposite structures as a solution filter structure (exclude what a solution is not)
-          - apply error structures as a solution filter structure (avoid errors)
-          - apply possibility structures as a solution filter structure (exclude impossibilities or improbabilities, include common solutions)

-        - structures that fulfill the solution automation workflow function 'solve different problem'
-          - apply similar structures as an alternative problem/solution structure or solution base structure (solve alternate similar problem, start from similar origin, base changes on existing solutions)

-        - structures that fulfill the solution automation workflow function 'build solution' or 'solve for the components of a solution'
-          - apply core structures as a solution subset or solution building structure (build solution from core components or solve subsets (core components) of solution)

-        - apply structures of relevance given its definition to identify relevant components for a particular intent like 'solve a problem' or specifically 'generate solution automation workflows', given that relevance is by definition related to the solution automation workflow intent of 'solve a problem'
-          - relevant components are:
-            - adjacent in interaction degree/directness
-            - controllable
-            - low-cost to implement
-            - specific to that context
-            - required/unique
-            - enforcing/robust (no matter what changes you make, it will always have an attribute/function)

     - apply solution variable interaction rules as a way of generating/filtering solutions
         - example: 'solution variable reusability tends to contradict solution variable specificity, so avoid solutions with high reusability when a custom/new solution specific to a problem is required'